openamundsen/openamundsen.github.io/description/meteo.md

 ## Precipitation phase

 Precipitation phase is determined by either air temperature (method: `temp`) or wet-bulb temperature (method: `wet_bulb_temp`).
 For both methods, a threshold with an enclosing temperature range is defined.
-Precipitation is determined as liquid above the upper end of the temperature range, and as solid below the lower end.
+Precipitation is determined as liquid above the upper end, and as solid below the lower end of the temperature range, respectively.
 Within the defined temperature range, the fractions of solid/liquid precipitation are linearly distributed between 100% liquid at the upper and 100 % solid at the lower end of the range with 50% liquid/solid precipitation at the threshold temperature.